stickfigure/trivet/README.md

 Create an implementation class, adding @Remote so that we know it's ok to invoke remotely:

-    @Remote    // or @Remote(Hello.class) if you wanted to exclude other interfaces public class HelloImpl implements Hello {
+    @Remote    // or @Remote(Hello.class) if there are other interfaces to exclude public class HelloImpl implements Hello {
         @Override
         public String hi(String name) {